OpenDataServices/farm-level-data-standard/docs/01_about.md

 About the reference framework
 ==================

-This is verion 1.0 for the reference framework for first mile farm data.
+This is the Beta version for the reference framework for first mile farm data.
 This resource aims to evolve into a set of shared guidelines on how to  collect, store and exchange data about farmers, farmer organisations, farms, plots and other data related to agricultural practice.

 The reference framework is posted on github and intended as a building block for other organisations to collectively work on a shared repositry of data standards and data collection methodologies for data elements generally collected in the field for M&E, research,  certification and other purposes.